 In a past bachelor thesis we designed and implemented a model of a winding line with PLC-based control.
 The existing test model is now to be modified and equipped with software and hardware from Mitsubishi.
 “Together with Mitsubishi, I will develop a control basis for winding applications, which can then be used flexibly in the future for different motor and system sizes,” says Aaron.

 Aaron Laufs is currently a student at Aachen University of Applied Sciences in the field of automation and drive technology.
 After leaving school, he first trained as an electronics technician for industrial engineering and, while still in training, earned his technical baccalaureate at night school.
-After his apprenticeship and some work experience, Aaron decided to study full-time, which has now led him to QA since the beginning of this year.
-After a successful internship, we are pleased that Aaron would like to complete the upcoming bachelor thesis with us.
+With his apprenticeship and some work experience, Aaron decided to study full-time, which has now led him to QA since the beginning of this year.
+He finished his internship successfully and we are pleased that Aaron would like to complete the upcoming bachelor thesis with us.

 The test setup

 The Fischertechnik model simulates almost real conditions.
 A feed unit in the middle between the two winding units sets the speed.
 On the left side, a dancer control is implemented.
 In this process, the material is guided behind the winder via a vertically freely movable dancer.
 If possible, the dancer should always remain in a central position, and the control system reacts to deviations from this position.
 The path is measured by a sliding potentiometer.
 For the second method, tension control, a fixed deflection pulley is used, with force sensors attached to its foundation.
 Here, the tension on the pulley is used as the controlled variable.